ryanklee/LLM-Workflow-Director/README.md

 ## Acknowledgments

 - Open-source community for providing essential tools and libraries
-- Developers of the LLM models and APIs used in this project
+- Anthropic for developing the Claude models used in this project